Scoyou/ebteleport/README.md

 Run script by typing ```ebteleport```

 # Dependencies
 This script assumes you have the AWS EB CLI already installed.
-If not, see [installation instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html)
+If not, see [installation instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).

-It also assumes you have configured your Bridge AWS credentials with [AWS-Vault](https://github.com/99designs/aws-vault)
+It also assumes you have configured your Bridge AWS credentials with [AWS-Vault](https://github.com/99designs/aws-vault).

 ebteleport relies on the following gems:
 * [tty-prompt](https://github.com/piotrmurach/tty-prompt)
 * [launchy](https://github.com/copiousfreetime/launchy)
 * [JSON](https://github.com/flori/json)

-All required gems will be installed automatically when the script is first ran
+All required gems will be installed automatically when the script is first ran.